rahamanatiq/Pong-Game/README.md

 (c) Net:
 - A visual representation of the net, located at the center of the game area, marked with a dotted line.

-Background Elements:
+[3]  Background Elements:

-(d) An image (bg) of an arcade pong machine is used as a background, providing a nostalgic feel.
+- An image (bg) of an arcade pong machine is used as a background, providing a nostalgic feel.

-[3] Audio Elements:
+[4] Audio Elements:
  - Paddle sound for paddle hits.
  - Wall sound for wall bounces.
  - Loss sound for scoring or game over events.